reinert/requestor/README.md

     * executed if the request *could not be performed* due to any exception (even timeout)
     * features the original *exception*

-Check how you can use them below:
+See how you can use them below:

 ```java
 // You can chain single method callbacks (functional interfaces) to handle success, failure or both: